 I was sitting cross-legged in the sand in the desert, my breath circulating around my body like golden strings.
 There was a big storm coming, and I was worried.
 But the Siberian man came and sat down behind me, with his back touching mine.
 Our breaths joined, golden threads brushing our skin.
-"That is not … Continue reading Forty-Eight
+"That is not … Continue reading The Storm

 I turned back to the woman, but she looked older now, around my age.
 I must have made a mistake a minute before.
 She looked at me for a second, then turned back to the sea.
 I watched the water, too, and the sky, and the flowers rocking in the wind.
 When I turned back to her again, she seemed to be in her fifties.
 I realized she was ageing in front of my eyes.